Humid, partly cloudy forecast

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Weather remained partly cloudy with humidity in the city on Thursday while Met office predicted similar weather conditions for the next 24 hours.

-Met officials said weak seasonal low lies over north Balochistan while a westerly wave is still present over northern areas of the country.
+Humid weather with partly cloudy conditions was forecast for the next 24 hours by Met office here on Tuesday.
+Met officials said seasonal low lies over north Balochistan while a westerly wave is present over upper parts of the country.
 They predicted mainly hot and humid weather in most parts of the country.

-However, rain-thundershower is expected at isolated places in Rawalpindi, Gujranwala, Malakand, Hazara, Mardan divisions, Islamabad and Kashmir.
-Rainfall was recorded at several cities including Malamjabba 43, Saidu Sharif 07, Dir 03 and Lower Dir 01.
-Thursday's highest maximum temperature was recorded at Bhakkar where mercury reached 44°C while in Lahore it was 34°C, minimum was 26.8°C and humidity level was 67 per cent.

-LAHORE: Weather remained partly cloudy with humidity in the city on Thursday while Met office predicted similar weather conditions for the next 24 hours.
+However, rain-thundershower with gusty winds is expected at isolated places in Kashmir and Gilgit-Baltistan.

-Met officials said weak seasonal low lies over north Balochistan while a westerly wave is still present over northern areas of the country.
+Humid weather with partly cloudy conditions was forecast for the next 24 hours by Met office here on Tuesday.
+Met officials said seasonal low lies over north Balochistan while a westerly wave is present over upper parts of the country.
 They predicted mainly hot and humid weather in most parts of the country.

-However, rain-thundershower is expected at isolated places in Rawalpindi, Gujranwala, Malakand, Hazara, Mardan divisions, Islamabad and Kashmir.
-Rainfall was recorded at several cities including Malamjabba 43, Saidu Sharif 07, Dir 03 and Lower Dir 01.
-Thursday's highest maximum temperature was recorded at Bhakkar where mercury reached 44°C while in Lahore it was 34°C, minimum was 26.8°C and humidity level was 67 per cent.
+However, rain-thundershower with gusty winds is expected at isolated places in Kashmir and Gilgit-Baltistan.

 Comments